aaaristo/dyngodb/README.md

   are whitespace tokenized and [trigrams](http://swtch.com/~rsc/regexp/regexp4.html) are created for every token, so that each item that has a trigram is saved as a range of an hash for that trigram.
 When you query, the query string is whitespace tokenized and for each token trigrams are computed, then any item having all those trigrams is returned, the order of words in the query string is ignored.
+NOTE: This will not scale very well for items with large text to index unless you scale the writes for that index, you should balance the cost of your writes compared to the same usage on CloudSearch and pick what is best for you, also keep in mind that CloudSearch offers [a lot more](http://docs.aws.amazon.com/cloudsearch/latest/developerguide/what-is-cloudsearch.html): stemming, i18n, stoplists, results management...

 * cloud-search.js: is a fulltext index using AWS CloudSearch under the covers.